Tai Chi (also referred to as Taiji, Tai Chi Chuan and Taijiquan) provides a gentle, full-body workout unlike most other forms of exercise.

 A key component of Tai Chi is developing an awareness of where your weight is balanced and learning to control your body as you shift your balance slowly and smoothly from one leg to the other.
 Tai Chi also improves coordination as you train your muscles to move through each sequence of carefully choreographed forms.
 Added bonus: Memorizing the sequence of movements gives your brain a workout, which may help keep your memory sharp.

-Tai Chi is practiced in a lowered, bent-knee stance, which results in an excellent muscle-strengthening, weight-bearing workout for your legs.
+Tai Chi is practiced in a bent-knee stance, which results in a muscle-strengthening, weight-bearing workout for your legs.
 Strong leg muscles combined with improved balance lowers the risk of falls as you get older, while weight-bearing exercises improve bone health and help stave off osteoporosis.

 Note: While a growing body of research suggests that Tai Chi offers many health benefits, your individual experience may vary.
 If you have a medical condition, you should always seek the advice of a medical professional before starting Tai Chi.